psychemedia/middle-english-romances/sir-amadace.md

-" Alas, for wanryng of wytte,
+"Alas, for wanryng of wytte,
 As a fole Y am for-flytte,

 Of my frendy8 have made my foos;